Sunny-Vats/php-tutorial/README.md

 3. This installs apache on your windows system.
 Follow next steps to Configure apache.

 ## Configuration of APACHE on WINDOWS
-- Go to `conf` directory and look for file httpd.
+- Go to `conf` directory in apache directory and look for file httpd.
-- Open the file in your favourite directory.
+- Open the file in your favourite editor.
 - Now search for `Apache24`, and replace it with the directory name you placed in Step 2 from `Installation Steps on Windows`.
 - Next, search for `ServerName`.
 Remove pound(#) sign at the beginning and replace www.example.com:80 with `localhost` and save the file `httpd`.
 - To run apache server you just installed and configured, right click on windows icon in bottom-left corner, and select PowerShell with admin option.